ismail-omani/cloud-bot/README.md

 Double-click on installer.bat

 If something stuck, press enter.
-After installing change "YOUR_TOKEN" in "API_TOKEN = 'YOUR_TOKEN'" to your bot token, then run "python bot.py" being in directory cloud-bot
+After installing change "YOUR_TOKEN" in "API_TOKEN = 'YOUR_TOKEN'" in bot.py to your bot token, then run "python bot.py" being in directory cloud-bot